 There is no assurance that the Company will operate profitably or will generate positive cash flow in the future.
 The Company requires additional financing in order to proceed with the exploration and development of its properties.
 The Company will also require additional financing for the fees it must pay to maintain its status in relation to the rights to the Company's properties and to pay the fees and expenses necessary to operate as a public company.
 The Company will also need more funds if the costs of the exploration of its mineral claims are greater than the Company has anticipated.
+The Company will require additional financing to sustain its business operations if it is not successful in earning revenues.
 The Company will also need further financing if it decides to obtain additional mineral properties.
-The Company currently does not have any arrangements for further financing and it may not be able to obtain financing, its business could fail and investors could lose their entire investment.
+The Company currently does not have any arrangements for further financing and it may not be able to obtain financing when required.
+The Company's future is dependent upon its ability to obtain financing.
+If the Company does not obtain such financing, its business could fail and investors could lose their entire investment.